DataHighway-DHX/documentation/docs/whitepaper.md

 * **LoRaWAN End Devices (Sensors)**
   * **Device Provisioning & Joining (of Sensors)**
     * OTAA recommended since assigns new encryption key on each connection or renewed by rebooting the device to force reconnection and relies on confirmation response from a Gateway (better security than ABP whose encryption keys never change and may be compromised over a period of time)
   * **Messages from Sensors to Gateways** - Gateways with 8-channels may receive data from Sensors on 7 of those channels.
-Data throughput depends on how often Sensors are sending messages, data size of each message, signal strength between Sensor and Gateway (Sensors with a weak signal need more time to transmit the data so they use a receive channel on the Gateway longer)
+Data throughput depends on how often Sensors are sending messages, data size of each message, signal strength between Sensor and Gateway (Sensors with a weak signal need more time to transmit the data so they use a receive channel on the Gateway longer).
+See LoRaWAN Gateways What Does it Do <a href="#reference-6091f0" class="pretty-link-colored">[6091f0]</a>.

-    * Reference: <a href="https://www.alliot.uk/lorixone-lorawan-gateway-what-does-it-do/" target="_blank" class="pretty-link-colored">https://www.alliot.uk/lorixone-lorawan-gateway-what-does-it-do/</a>
-  * **Throughput** - Max. throughput decreases as the number of Sensors increases. https://arxiv.org/pdf/1607.08011.pdf
+  * **Throughput** - Max. throughput decreases as the number of Sensors increases.
+See Understanding the Limits of LoRaWAN <a href="#reference-7c412d" class="pretty-link-colored">[7c412d]</a>.

 * **LoRaWAN Network Usage (Bandwidth & Duration) Estimation**
   * Assumptions
     * Gateway average message payload size: 50 Bytes (20 Bytes + 30 Bytes overhead added to application payload by LoRaWAN Protocol)
     * Gateway max.
 Message payload size: 243 Bytes
-    * 250 Sensors @ 50 Bytes payload (see Table <a href="https://arxiv.org/pdf/1607.08011.pdf" target="_blank" class="pretty-link-colored">https://arxiv.org/pdf/1607.08011.pdf</a>)
+    * 250 Sensors @ 50 Bytes payload.
+See Understanding the Limits of LoRaWAN <a href="#reference-7c412d" class="pretty-link-colored">[7c412d]</a>.
       * **Max.
 Sensor Throughput** - 150 Packets/hr, 7850 Bytes/hr
         * Note: 50 Packets per Byte
   * Estimates